aceslei/public.lab/topic/vscode/unboxing.md

+# Overview

+This is a quick writeup of first-impressions and notes on [visualstudio code editor](https://code.visualstudio.com/).

 ## advanced tips and tricks
 * https://github.com/Microsoft/vscode-tips-and-tricks
 * TOTRY ;; json schema for intellisense on JSON files, how does this work?